-“My painting is about colours and energy, about making sense of places and conditions in which we live, creating a pictural language to communicate and exchange, hoping it will resonate with the viewers”
+“My paintings are about colors and energy, about making sense of places and conditions in which we live, creating a pictorial language to communicate and exchange, hoping it will resonate with the viewers”

 LAC’s first solo exhibition took place in India in 2003.
 Since then, her artist path has been guided by a daily commitment to studio work and collaborative projects from India to the UK, via Taiwan, Thailand, France, Italy and Japan.

 From 2000 to 2010, she lived in Asia with her family.
 Mumbai’s Hacienda gallery in the Khala Godha district welcomed her first solo exhibition in 2003.
 Then followed six years in Thailand where she joined Bangkok’s art community, working with numerous galleries, while sharing her passion through painting workshops for children and adults.
 Before moving back to Europe, she was given the opportunity to decorate a Karen chapel in the Northern village of Maewe and her Paths series of paintings was shown at The New York Affordable Art Fair by Bangkok’s La Lanta gallery.

 Her decade in Asia was a radical change from her early years rooted in the South of France.